ingalls/hecate-example/README.md

 Follow the instructions in [ingalls/Hecate](https://github.com/ingalls/hecate) for getting a hecate instance running.

 Once running, run `node index.js` to populate the database.

+This will create:
+- Building Polygons for Seneca Rocks
+- Highway LineStrings around Seneca Rocks
+- A user `ingalls` with the password `yeaheh`
+- 2 bounds files; `us-wv` and `us-wv-seneca_rocks`